A Review of Evolutionary Multi-objective Clustering Approaches: Conclusion

+In this paper, we presented a review of the EMOC studies, focused on a general architecture of evolutionary multi-objective clustering, considering the chromosome representation, initialization strategies, MOEAs (or MaOEAs), objective functions, evolutionary operators (crossover and mutation), and final solution selection.
+We detailed each feature introducing the main components in the design of EMOC approaches to support the development of studies in this field.

-In general, there is not a consensus around the ideal number and the best combination of objective functions between the researchers because of the difficulty in defining appropriate clustering criteria.
-In this context, besides the cluster proprieties, it is essential to be wary of the conflict required of the objective functions in the choice of the objective functions to generate a diverse and convergence set of solutions.
-In particular, Wang et al.~\cite{wang2018} reported that the conflicting relationship between $Var$ and $k$ is not guaranteed, where the solutions for some $k$ values are dominated during the search, and in the worst case, no solution can be found for those $k$.
-Also, it opens a doubt regarding the other combinations of objectives that uses the $Var$ associated with another criterion, as $Con$, where $k$ is an implicit conflicting aspect.
-In this way, more studies on the objective functions are required to improve the composition of objective functions and provide more information on the limitation of the existing ones.
+In particular, this article presented an overview of the publications on multi-objective clustering, considering the indexed papers in the ACM Digital Library, IEEE Xplore, and Scopus.
+We selected the papers cited in this review based on metrics of the impact and relevance of the conference/journal, promoting a not-biased selection of papers and better coverage of the EMOC studies.
+This mapping of EMOC approaches allows us to observe some patterns and obtain some insights regarding the evolutionary multi-objective clustering algorithms.
+For example, the choice of the objective functions is one of the most critical factors in the optimization process.
+In general, there is no consensus around the ideal number and the best combination of objective functions among researchers because of the difficulty in defining appropriate clustering criteria.
+In this context, Wang et al.~\cite{wang2018} highlighted the conflict required between the objective functions to generate a diverse and convergence set of solutions, in which the authors provided a modification of $Var$ to improve the conflicting relationship between $Var$ and $k$.
+On the other hand, MOCK-medoid \cite{Handl2005b} uses similar objective functions, $Var$ and $Dev$, both considering compactness criteria.
+In this way, more studies on the objective functions are required to improve the composition of objective functions and provide more information on the limitations of the existing ones.